agisga/agisga.github.io/_posts/2016-7-23-categorical_data_glm_in_ruby.md

 ## That's it!

 Out of curiosity I have actually submitted the obtained predictions to kaggle.
 The submission currently ranks 1090 out of 1451, as expected of such an unsophisticated GLM (see [the leaderboard](https://www.kaggle.com/c/shelter-animal-outcomes/leaderboard), submission is under name agisga).
 At least I am not last (personal goal achieved :smiley:)!
 All scripts used for the presented data analysis can be found in [this github repository](https://github.com/agisga/animal_shelter_data).

+   [^1]: Update: After the kaggle competition has ended, I realized that I made the silly mistake of not transforming "Breed" and "Color" in the test data in the same way as I have done it in the training data. :confused: